The Prosperity Gospel in Luke

-Jesus spoke very plainly: “You cannot serve both God and money.”
-In America, there is a popular variation of the Gospel called the “prosperity” teaching.
-This teaching plays on man’s desire for money and prosperity by taking verses of Scripture and using them to promote wealth as a sign of God’s blessing.
-God’s word does proclaim blessing on God’s people for obedience and faith.
-Some who walked in faith were blessed and obtained great wealth in this world.
+Jesus spoke very plainly: “You cannot serve both God and Money.”
+In Christian circles today, there is a popular variation of the Gospel called the “prosperity” teaching.
+This teaching takes all the verses about God’s blessings and twists them to say that God wants you to be rich and to use your riches as a testimony to the world of the blessings of God’s kingdom.
+Now God’s word does proclaim blessing on God’s people for obedience and faith.
+Those who walked in faith were often blessed and obtained great wealth in this world.
 But God is more concerned about our hearts.
-He said it was impossible to serve two masters.
+He said it is impossible to serve two masters.

 The Pharisees of Jesus time had a teaching very similar to this prosperity message of today.
-They taught that God’s blessing was on the rich and that the poor were under a curse.
-This had some scriptural backing from Deuteronomy 28 and other places in the Old Testament.
-Jesus taught us to see things in a different light by telling a story about a rich man and a poor beggar named Lazarus.
+They taught that God’s blessing was on the rich and that if a person was poor, he was under a curse.
+This had some scriptural truth to it from Deuteronomy 28 and other places in the Old Testament.
+However, Jesus came to help them and us to see things in a different light.
+He told a story about a rich man and a poor beggar named Lazarus.
 These two real people lived on earth and both died.
 At death there was a great reversal.
 The rich man ended up in the torment of Hell, the place of the departed wicked dead.
 The poor beggar, Lazarus, ended up in Abraham’s bosom, a place of comfort and blessing.
 They could see each other but were separated by a great gulf.
 (Luke 16:22-26)